 The First Question To Ask Yourself: Why Do People Visit an About Page?

-Before you even sit down to write a word of this, we need to understand the visitor.
+Before you even sit down to write a word of this, you need to understand the visitor.

 Boring information?
 No, sir.
 Give them a peek inside of the kimono.